MegApril/police-staffing-analysis/README.md

 - $\bar{t}_m$ = average time per call in month $m$
 - $\bar{n}_m$ = average number of calls in month $m$

-2. Determine number of hours to be scheduled by shift using Distribution of Calls for Service perecentages.
-3. Divide that number by the number of days in the month.
-4. Divide daily hours by 8 to find how many officers are needed.
-5. Scheduled officers accordingly by sector and beat based on geographic distributions of workload, preplanned events, and station needs.

-As an example, in January 2023 there was 15,378.82 hours spent on labor.
-If we find the year over year adjustment requires an increase of 5% for number of hours, this gives an adjusted number of hours of 16,147.76.
-Finding hours that should be allocated to each shift, we multiply 16,147.76 by .4, .38, and .22.

-Monthly values for January:
+Year-over-year percent change adjustments can be applied to call volume, average service time, or total workload hours depending on forecasting strategy.
+Because administrative activities, court, training, proactive policing, and other internal obligations are recorded as CAD events, this calculation reflects total documented workload demand, not solely dispatched CFS.

+**2. Allocate Workload Hours by Shift**
+Distribute total projected monthly hours using historical percentages of workload by shift.
+Example (January 2024 projection at 5% increase in workload hours):
+Total projected hours: 16,147.76
-- 6,459.10 hours to be scheduled 6AM-2PM
+- 6AM–2PM (40%): 6,459.10 hours
-- 6,136.15 hours to be scheduled 2PM-10PM
+- 2PM–10PM (38%): 6,136.15 hours
-- 3,552.51 hours to be scheduled 10PM-6AM
+- 10PM–6AM (22%): 3,552.51 hours

-Daily values:
+**3. Convert Monthly Shift Hours to Daily Requirements**
+Divide monthly shift hours by the number of days in the month to determine average daily workload demand.
+Example (31 days in January):
-- 208.36 to be scheduled 6AM-2PM
+- 6AM–2PM: 208.36 hours/day
-- 197.94 hours to be scheduled 2PM-10PM
+- 2PM–10PM: 197.94 hours/day
-- 114.6 hours to be scheduled 10PM-6AM

-Officers needed:
+- 10PM–6AM: 114.60 hours/day

+**4. Determine Required Officers per Shift**
+Divide daily shift workload hours by 8 scheduled hours per officer.
+Because total workload calculations include administrative, court, training, and proactive CAD events, the full 8-hour shift is used rather than applying a separate availability factor.
+Example:
-- 26 to be scheduled 6AM-2PM
+- 6AM–2PM: 26 officers
-- 25 to be scheduled 2PM-10PM
+- 2PM–10PM: 25 officers
-- 15 to be scheduled 10PM-6AM
+- 10PM–6AM: 15 officers

+**5. Determine Required Officers per Shift**
+Schedule officers by sector and beat based on:
+- Geographic workload distribution
+- Day-of-week variation
+- Seasonal patterns
+- Preplanned events
+- Station-specific operational requirements

 *This can be further refined based on day of the week.
-Additionally, if we instead find that going off of number of calls * average time spent on calls is a better adjustment that would change thesee numbers.
-Running these numbers with a 5% increase in call valume and the same average time spent on calls gave a monthly allottment of 16,131.5 for January, which is remarkably close to the numbers above.*
+Additionally, if we instead find that going off of (number of calls * average time) spent on calls is a better adjustment that would change these numbers.
+Running numbers with a 5% increase in call volume (vs hours shown in the example) and the same average time spent on calls, gave a monthly allottment of 16,131.5 for January, which is remarkably close to the numbers above.*

 ## Workload Assessment

 ### Distribution of Calls for Service